Having awesome accessories for playing D&D will make you feel really epic!

 To inspire you, here are some of my favourite Dungeons and Dragons accessories for players.
 Be warned though!
 If you get one, your fellow D&D players may go goblin green with envy!

-1. Health potion
+1. Health Potion

 As much as we’d like to be on full HP all the time, it just doesn’t happen!
 Whether you’re healing yourself or your allies, you can now look epic when you do!

 I love that when you need to roll to heal, you can pop the lid off the top of the glass bottle, give it a shake and hope you roll double 4s!
-The resin at the bottom of each bottle is my favourite thing!

-2. Tabletop RPG adventurer’s backpack
+2. Tabletop RPG Adventurer’s Bag

 If you’re travelling to your friend’s house to play, you may be loaded up with snacks, your player’s handbook, ability cards, dice, dice tray, your mini, your journal, and maybe your tablet or laptop.